Main reasons why students chose to take part.

 What students really want is to achieve results without stress and unnecessary trade-offs.

-What gets in the way of this?
+What gets in the way of PhD success?

 - Waning motivation, self-doubt, feeling lost.